gokul2736/gokul2736/README.md

 Thermal Ninja – A real-time temperature monitor for laptops with live graphs and system alerts for overheating.

-## In a world full of distractions, I have a reason to stay focused.. and that reason is her...🤍✨
+### In a world full of distractions, I have a reason to stay focused.. and that reason is her...🤍✨

-***GokuL*** A split intellectual....
+--- split intellectual....